 - You complete a program of diversion.
 Generally, the judge has to declare you factually innocent for you to seal your records.
 In this case, you can state that you have never been arrested for a crime after sealing your arrest records

-Get a DUI Expungement With Help of a Defense Lawyer Near Me
+Get a DUI Expungement Done With Help of a DUI Defense Lawyer

 Applying for a record expungement is one of the ways through which you can avoid the negative consequences that accompany a DUI conviction.
 However, there are criteria you need to meet so you can be granted an expungement of your DUI.
 After a DUI expungement, you can seek employment without getting discriminated for your records.
 However, it is crucial to understand that an expunged DUI record still counts as a prior offense if you get another conviction in ten years.
 If you wish to seek a DUI expungement, it would be wise to enlist the help of an attorney from Orange County DUI Defense Lawyer.
 Contact us today at 714-820-9592 from any location in Orange County, CA, and allow us to guide you through the case.